This is not a course, but students currently enrolled in a visual arts course wishing to go above and beyond may consider options listed below.

 Also note that Extra Credit can create a deduction in points for a variety of reasons, essentially providing poor/substandard work (Examples below from The Art of Education link above and my own.):

 A student chooses to write an artist research report.
 However, it is full of grammatical and factual errors or includes plagiarized material.

 A student chooses to write a two-page paper about an art-related topic.
 But, they manipulate the spacing and the font to make their piece of writing seem longer than it actually is.

 A student chooses to write extra comments during a class critique.
-However, they don’t follow the critique format or give shallow feedback like, “This is cool.”
+However, they don’t follow the critique format or gave shallow feedback like, “This is cool.”